 Early repayment can also shorten your credit history, which is 15% of your FICO score.
 A study found that early personal loan payoffs can reduce credit history length by 6-12 months.

-Consider the pros and cons of early personal loan payoff.
+Think about the pros and cons of paying off your personal loan early.
 Make a choice that fits your financial goals and credit health.

 Evaluating Your Financial Situation